maraisr/relay-sentry/readme.md

 property called `graphqlErrors`.
 Internally we look for that key on the error object, and send it.

+Under the hood it uses `@sentry/minimal` so there is no discrepancy between Node/Browser runtimes.

 <details>
 <summary>TypeScript users, we export an interface to help:</summary>